Refractive surgery: Children

 Pediatric refractive surgery involves other risks than refractive surgery on adults, yet it may be indicated especially for children whose cognitive or visual development is failing due to refractive error, in particular in cases of bilateral high refractive error, anisometropia, anisometric amblyopia or accommodative esotropia.

 Interventions on young children may require general anaesthesia in order to avoid risks due to involuntary movement, and children have a higher risk of rubbing or manipulating their eyes post-surgically.
 Changes to refractive error occurring during normal age development need to be accounted for, and children have a higher risk of developing postoperative corneal haze.
 This risk is particularly relevant with relation to myopic children.

 One study evaluated the outcome of LASEK interventions on 53 children aged 10 months to 16 years who had anisometropic amblyopia.
 The choice of LASEK was made as it was felt it would give fewer complications than LASIK and less post-operative pain than PRK.
 In the intervention, which was performed under general anaesthesia, the refractive error in the weaker eye was corrected to balance the refractive error of the other eye.
 Strabismus surgery was performed later if required.
 After one year, over 60% had improved in best corrected visual acuity (BCVA) in the weaker eye.
-Notably, over 80% showed stereopsis post-operatively whereas less than 40% had showed stereopsis before.
+Notably, over 80% showed stereopsis (depth perception) post-operatively whereas less than 40% had shown stereopsis before.

 In addition to corneal refractive procedures (LASIK, PRK and LASEK), intraocular refractive procedures (phakic intraocular lenses, refractive lens exchange and clear lens extraction) are also performed on children.